Carlsbad Desalination Plant EIR

 - 56,000 acre feet per year

-Our team prepared the project’s Environmental Impact Report (EIR) and helped secure approvals and permits.
-The EIR included an extensive analysis of intake effects and salinity effects on marine organisms and addressed the impacts on terrestrial biological resources associated with the pipelines proposed to distribute the water to end users.
+Our team prepared the project’s Environmental Impact Report (EIR) for the Carlsbad desalination plant and helped secure approvals and permits from all of the major regulatory agencies.
+The EIR included an extensive analysis of intake effects and salinity effects on marine organisms and addressed the impacts on terrestrial biological resources associated with the pipelines proposed to distribute the water.
 Other issues addressed included land use and planning, air quality, aesthetics, geology and soils, hydrology, cultural resources, noise, traffic, and utilities.
 The Carlsbad City Council unanimously certified the EIR.

 In Our Words